USS INDEPENDENCE

 March 15, 2012 The Independence (Gold) completed a ten-week Phase II of Mine Countermeasures Misson testing.
 Sailors from Independence and embarked MCM Det.
 1 conducted operations off the coast of Florida, training with organic assets including the Remote Minehunting Vehicle (RMV) and MH-60S helicopters especially configured to tow the Airborne Mine Neutralization System (AMNS).

-April 15, USS Independence (Gold) pulled into Vasco Nunez de Balboa Naval Base, after transiting Panama Canal, for a brief port call to take on fuel and supplies.
+April 15, USS Independence (Gold) moored at Vasco Nunez de Balboa Naval Base, after transiting Panama Canal, for a brief port call to take on fuel and supplies.

-April 23, The litoral combat ship arrived in Manzanillo, Mexico, for a five-day port visit.
+April 23, The littoral combat ship arrived in Manzanillo, Mexico, for a five-day port visit.

 May 2, USS Independence (LCS 2) arrived at its new homeport of Naval Base San Diego, Calif., after a 23-day transit from Naval Station Mayport, Fla.